I’m not sure if this comes from A Course in Miracles, Yogi Bahjan, or somewhere else. I first saw it on Instagram several months ago...

 Pema Chodron says nothing will ever go away until it has taught us what we need to know.

 As I sat there crying, feeling the full weight of pain in my stomach, right alongside it was a whisper—a much more gentle voice—reminding me of this: the pain is here to teach me, if I let it.
 The pain is not about this man, who is quite wonderful really, or the one before, who knew just how to rub my back, or the one before him, who knew all of my smiles, or the one before him, who made my stomach drop in the best way, or the one before him…you get it.
 They are all good men.
 Perfectly fine humans who were also unavailable and not right for me.
-As my friend Holly said, none of those men could handle the person you are today, let alone the person you are becoming.
+As someone told me, none of those men could handle the person you are today, let alone the person you are becoming.
 None of them.

 Which is exactly why I put them there.
 They all fit the role I was casting and when they rejected me on cue, I would feign surprise! and what the fuck?! and what’s wrong with me?! and then cry, heave, rail, collapse.
 I would throw exorbitant amounts of energy at watching the play I was directing unfold exactly as I had written it.
 CAN YOU BELIEVE IT?!